plateaukao/einkbro/README.md

-# Einkbro: Android E-ink device specific Browser
+# EinkBro: Android E-ink device specific Browser

-This browser is called Einkbro.
+This browser is called EinkBro.
 It's designed to fit Eink devices' needs; no unnecessary UI transitions, clear B&W icons, useful feature for eink reading experience.
 It's originated from "FOSS Browser", which is fully free/libre (as in freedom) Android app.

 ### E-Ink specific features